Duquesne City School District: Recovery plan

 The Pennsylvania Department of Education closed the district's high school prior to the 2007–2008 school year.
 Since the closing, students in grades nine through twelve have been offered the option to attend a school in West Mifflin Area or East Allegheny School Districts.
 This recovery plan was initiated as a response to low standardized test scores and a lack of extra-curricular activities and sports programs within Duquesne City School District.
 The Allegheny Intermediate Unit operated the school during the recovery phase until a receiver (or Chief Recovery Officer) was appointed to oversee district-wide systems, policies and procedures.

 Progress since 2021

 As part of the district’s state-controlled recovery plan, prior to the start of the 2012–2013 school year, the district began offering students in seventh and eighth grades tuition vouchers to matriculate into West Mifflin Area or East Allegheny School Districts.
 The start of the 2021–2022 school year marked the return of in-person instruction for seventh grade students in Duquesne City School District.
-The district is set to welcome back eighth graders beginning with in 2022–2023 school year, which will also mark the return of some of the district's sports programs.
+The district welcomed back 8th graders in the 2022-2023 year which also marked the return of some of the district's sports programs.